 The correlator forms cross-spectral power measurements on all relevant baselines in a given sub-array, including individual antenna "self-spectra".
-These can be integrated over any integral multiple of the basic integration cycle, 131.072 milliseconds ( $2^{17}$ microsec).
+These can be integrated over any integral multiple of the basic integration cycle, 131.072 milliseconds (2^{17} microsec).
 Adjacent spectral points may be averaged while integrating to reduce spectral resolution.
 A time-domain transversal filter is available at the output from the integrator to maximize the fringe-rate window while further reducing the data rate.

-Correlator output is written in a "FITS Binary Table" format, and includes amplitude and phase calibration data obtained at observe time, and editing flags from both observing stations and the correlator.
+Correlator output is written in a "FITS Binary Table" format, and will eventually include amplitude and pulse calibration data obtained at observe time, and editing flags from both observing stations and the correlator.
 All results are archived on digital-audio-tape (DAT) cassettes.
 The output data rate is limited administratively to 0.5 Mbytes per second, which must be shared among all simultaneous correlator sub-arrays.
 Data are copied from the archive for distribution to users on a variety of media, with DAT and Exabyte currently given primary support.

-Operation of the correlator is governed primarily by station logs generated from the VLBA array control system's monitor data.
-A scheme for inserting log information from foreign stations has yet to be determined.
+Operation of the correlator is governed primarily by information in the form either of station logs generated from the VLBA array control system's monitor data or log information from foreign stations.
 A few additional items (all of which have been mentioned above) are specified by the user as part of the observation schedule via the VLBA OBSERVE program, although it is possible to modify these inputs prior to correlation if necessary.
-Supervision of the correlation process will be the responsibility of VLBA operations personnel; user participation during correlation is not expected (nor easily arranged, as explained below).
+Supervision of the correlation process is the responsibility of VLBA operations personnel; user participation during correlation is not expected (nor easily arranged, as explained below).

-Scheduling of the correlator is automated, applying rudimentary artificial intelligence techniques to optimize use of the correlator's resources and the Array's stock of tapes.
+Scheduling of the correlator is currently done on a very short time-scale of days to optimize use of the correlator's resources and the Array's stock of tapes.
 This makes it impractical, in general, to schedule visits by users during correlation of their data.
-As described in Section 23, however, users are encouraged to visit the AOC after correlation for post-processing analysis.
+As described in Section 22, however, users are encouraged to visit the AOC after correlation for post-processing analysis.